Coonamble

 Coonamble is a town on the central-western plains of New South Wales, Australia.
-It lies on the Castlereagh Highway north-west of Gilgandra.
+It lies on the Castlereagh Highway 95 km (59 mi) north-west of Gilgandra and 115 km (71 mi) south-east of Walgett.
 At the 2016 census, Coonamble had a population of 2,750.
 It is the regional hub for wheat growing and sheep and wool.
 The name for the town is taken from the Gamilaraay word guna (faeces) and -bil (having much).

 Brigidine nuns from Ireland established a school in 1883.
 Their architecturally distinguished convent was dismantled in 1990 and transported 600 km to Pokolbin in 1991, where it now houses The Convent resort.

 Although Coonamble had been a major sheep industry region in the 1980s to 2000, there has recently been an increasing interest in cattle rearing.
 The summers can have temperatures reaching up to 40 C and in winter, there are nights as cold as 0 C. Most recently Coonamble has gained media coverage due to their mass floods over Christmas 2009.